 This past summer, after the mayhem that is the Wine Bloggers Conference, I was delighted to be invited to visit Bella Grace Vineyards in Amador County.

-Just under an hour from Lodi, the Bella Grace Vineyards tasting cave is tucked away in a hidden cave on 20 acres of vines in Plymouth, with an additional tasting room in the small town of Sutter Creek.
+Just under an hour from Lodi, Amador wineries, including Bella Grace Vineyards and their tasting cave, are a hidden gem in wine country.
+Tucked away in a hidden cave on 20 acres of vines in Plymouth, with an additional tasting room in the small town of Sutter Creek.

 Our driver, guide, host, and 2nd generation owner, Steven Havill, showed off his family’s property, planted with a wide variety of grapes, with a particular focus on Rhone varietals as well as the classic Amador offering, Zinfandel.

 With an emphasis on sustainability, it is particular important to the Havills that the highest quality grapes come out of their vineyard, establishing Bella Grace as a force to experience for yourself.

 On our visit, Robert Havill, prepared delicious food pairings with the wines.
 What happens when you put 10 wine bloggers in a cave and make Frank Morgan get in the car?
 Magic!

 Bella Grace has many wines to chose from, including a sparkling brut that is bottled at Anderson Valley’s Roederer Estate facility.
 This kicked off the afternoon, as we tasting through the meandering menu of delicious nuggets.
 While Zinfandel typically dominates in this region, the rolling foothills also offer some delicious Rhone inspired wines.
 Additionally, the Havills source grapes to add variety to their portfolio.

 Bella Grace also produces a wide variety of olive oils, both natural and with essential flavor components.
 I particularly enjoyed the grapefruit and lemon oils!